radixdlt/babylon-node/testnet-node/README.md

 ## Getting started
 1. Install `docker` version 20.10+ with `docker compose` - either by installing docker desktop, or by installing [plain docker and the compose CLI extension](https://docs.docker.com/compose/install/).
-2. Ensure `docker compose` runs successfully
+2. Ensure `docker compose` runs successfully, printing out the docs for docker compose.
+If you see an error such as `compose is not a command`, please ensure you are running docker with the compose extension as above.
+(NOTE: We are using [the future-proof `docker compose` command](https://docs.docker.com/compose/compose-v2/), rather than the legacy `docker-compose`).
 3. Run `./run.sh` in this folder, or run `docker compose up --build`.
-   * NOTE: This uses [the recommended `docker compose` command](https://docs.docker.com/compose/compose-v2/), rather than the legacy `docker-compose`.
-   * If you see an error such as `compose is not a command`, please ensure you are running docker with the compose extension as above.
 4. The node will start syncing.
 You can see how close to synced-up you are by running this query and examining the `ledger_clock.date_time` field:
 ```sh
 curl \